-To further test the two SS generation schemes and evaluate our assumptions in SSA and SSC particles size distributions, the SS AOD is now computed offline with the FlexAOD postprocessor and the results compared to empirical functions (O'Dowd et al., 2010; Fan and Toon, 2011).
-The SS AOD includes the contribution of both SSA and SSC, while giant and ultra giant SS are not included since they are less optically active (Appendix B).
-In Figure 6, two power-law empirical functions of SS AOD versus wind speed from Mulcahy et al. (2008) are used for comparison.
-The results in Figure 6 show that SS AOD predictions obtained using the Gong source function are well bounded by the two empirical power-laws, but not when using that of Jaeglé et al. (2011).
+of SS AOD versus wind speed from Mulcahy et al. (2008) are used for comparison.
+The results in Fig. 6 show that SS AOD predictions obtained using the Gong source function are well bounded by the two empirical power-laws, but not when using that of Jaeglé et al. (2011).
 Overall, the model results are in reasonable agreement with observations with (1) our choice of SS source function based on the Gong scheme; and (2) our settings for particle size distributions applied to both SSA and SSC.